RMerl/asuswrt-merlin/README-merlin.txt

            properly saved.
   - FIXED: Well-known services not properly applying settings on the Network Services Filtering page (Asus bug)
+  - FIXED: Webui crash when importing an ovpn with invalid cert/keys
+  - FIXED: resolv.conf not reverted to its original content after an OpenVPN client that gets DNS pushed to it would disconnect.
+  - FIXED: The average rates on the realtime traffic page would be calculated based on the max number of samples (300) instead of the currently collected number of samples (Asus bug)
   - REMOVED: YandexDNS has been removed, since its functionality is now provided by the new DNSFilter.